MRamadhanKesaPI/Maven-Market...Retail-Analytics-and-Optimization/README.md

 ![full_name](https://github.com/user-attachments/assets/5918f224-027c-44de-8bc9-a2f46f588e7a)

-Before beginning the analysis, comprehensive quality checks were performed to ensure data preparation and to familiarize with Maven Market's datasets.
+Before starting the analysis, thorough quality checks were done to prepare the data and get familiar with Maven Market's datasets.
 The SQL queries for data preparation can be found [here](https://mramadhankesapi.github.io/Data-Preparation-Process__for__Maven-Market...Retail-Analytics-and-Optimization/)

 ## Insights